Ahelsamahy/AFP1_MNIST/Functional specification.md

 # 3. Scope
-Is to have a good application that is capable of giving the client a precise result about what have users interned for different numbers based on what they have seen,
+Is to have a good application that is capable of giving the client a precise result about what have users interned for different numbers based on what they have seen, and it will show with the calculation made in the back-end part of the website with the percentage of the users who entered the data and how many of them got it close to the image so it would train itself later in the future.